Internal documentation only

 This page has been marked as draft.

-- Store and analyze historical monitoring data at scale.
+- Store and analyze historical monitoring data at scale, correlating real-time data with historical trends to improve troubleshooting and gain deeper insights.

-You can request for ITRS Analytics license via Support or your Account Managers.
+You can request an ITRS Analytics license from Support or from your Account Managers.

 Note